nixworks/public/news/2017/12/6/police-raid-the-wrong-tent-of-an-activist-camp-in-kiev-and-fail-to-arrest-the-stateless-opposition-leader-mikheil-saakashvili-a-police-sour.md

 ### [2017-12-6](/news/2017/12/6/index.md)

 # Police raid the wrong tent of an activist camp in Kiev and fail to arrest the stateless opposition leader Mikheil Saakashvili.
-A police source says police are preparing a special operation and will be let off the leash "in the near future".
+A police source says police are preparing a special operation and will be unleashed "in the near future".

 On Tuesday, Ukraine’s prosecutor-general gave Saakashvili an ultimatum emphasizing that he had 24 hours to appear before law enforcement officers